Why not make the switch to vegan milk? It’s tastier, cruelty-free, and better for the planet.

 Calcium, Vitamin D, and Iodine

 Most brands of vegan milk contain at least as much calcium as cow’s milk.
-This calcium is usually from ground-up limestone,which is chemically pure and well-absorbed.
+This calcium usually comes from ground-up limestone,which is chemically pure and well-absorbed.
 It’s wise to choose a brand that contains at least 300 milligrams of calcium per serving.
 U.S. nutrition labels usually don’t list milligrams of calcium per serving.
 But if your vegan milk contains 300 milligrams of calcium per serving, the label will indicate 30% of the calcium RDA.

 In the United States, regulations require that cow’s milk receive heavier Vitamin D fortification than what’s permitted for vegan milk.
 So, if you’re cutting milk from your diet, consider taking a Vitamin D supplement.
 Iodine is likewise an essential nutrient.
 Ignoring iodine intake is risky since deficiency causes goiters.
 If you regularly use iodized salt or if you take a daily multivitamin, your iodine needs should be covered.
 Eating seaweed regularly is also a good idea, since it’s one of the few foods that is naturally rich in iodine.